Smart Cities, Smart Liverpool, Smart Pedestrian Project

 Thousands of people walk through Liverpool’s City Centre every day and, through the Smart Pedestrian Project, the paths they take will help shape the city’s future.

 Liverpool City Council will count pedestrian and vehicle movements around the city centre, collecting data from smart devices and camera-counting technology.
-The data will be stripped of any identification and relayed and collected for analysis by researchers from University of Wollongong.
+The data will be stripped of any identification and collected for analysis by researchers from University of Wollongong.

 Council will then use this data to inform planning decisions and respond to the rising number of residents and workers making their way around the city centre every day.